FP Canada QAFP Exam Guide, Study Plan & Practice Questions

 Stronger answers connect client facts, assumptions, tradeoffs, recommendation, and follow-up instead of naming one product in isolation.

-Topic map used for this guide
+Topic weights used for this guide

 Domain